mikerockett/textformatter-typographer/README.md

 ## Licenses

-The textformatter is licensed under MIT, and the libraries it depends on have their own licenses.
+This project is licensed under the permissive MIT license, and the libraries it depends on have their own licenses.
 Please review these in the [license file](LICENSE.md).